Where to meet: Brindisi Airport in the morning. ( there are several flights with Alitalia coming in from Milan Linate or Rome Fumicino each day)

 All the activities included in the highlights

-This Italian wine and food tour has been designed for those who want to explore the authentic rural Italian Lifestyle.
-Enjoy the best local food, taste Slow Food, meet the characters , the growers and the artisans of this “recently discovered” region of Italy.
+This wine and food tour has been designed for those who want to explore the authentic rural Italian Lifestyle.
+Enjoy the best local food, meet the characters , the growers and the artisans of this “just being discovered” region of Italy.
+Without a doubt Puglia is the hot destination in Italy, and with people like Jamie Oliver talking it up on his Cooking with Nona series it is no wonder this is our most popular Italy tour.

 We go off the beaten track, discover bleached hilltop towns, taste amazing wines, oils, cheeses and stay in Massaria ( the typical farms ) that have been converted to meet the demands of the new wave of foodie travellers who are finding this incredible Italian region.
 Slow Food lovers will enjoy this wine and food tour.